C0sm0cats/GMAIL/README.md

 - Gmail labels `HasAttachment` and `HasAttachment/SavedAsPDF` created in your Gmail account
 - A Gmail filter rule set up to apply the `HasAttachment` label to emails with attachments

+For more detailed information on setting up and running an app that calls a Google Workspace API, visit the [Google Gmail API Quickstart guide](https://developers.google.com/gmail/api/quickstart/python).

 ## Usage

 1. Clone this repository to your local machine.